Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_SD Image_Setup.md

 Note: Using Network Manager leads to host of issues that make copying the card image a mess.
 Network Manager includes the ethernet interface mac address in a GUID used a number of places, not all of which appear to be documented.

-## 1.13Read Only Card Configuration
+## 1.13 Read Only Card Configuration

 While we have examples of systems running cards with local logging to SD for years, Flash wearout is a well-documented issue.
 The best option seems to be to log to local RAMDISK and network logger.